What does ‘I’m dying for a coffee’ mean?

 I’m dying to meet your new boyfriend.

-I’m dying to know what happens in the next episode.
+I’m dying to know what happens next in the story.

 Continued below